The Governing Body

 Mrs Rebecca Mason

 "I work at Foley Park Primary Academy as a Teaching Assistant, and have done so since September 2017.
 My family and I moved to Kidderminster from Salford in 2016 and our three children joined Foley Park.
-Two have moved on to High School now with just our youngest still here in Year 3.
+Two have moved on to High School now with just our youngest still here.

 I love the ethos of the school and am proud to promote it within my work-role, as a parent and as an Academy Councillor.
 I enjoy working as part of the team to ensure the school continues to expect and provide a safe, happy, ambitious and motivating environment for its children."